kentonlam/rina.fyi/site/index.md

 title: Home
 ---

 Hi there, you can call me Katrina or Kait.
-I'm a computer science + maths graduate just looking for _something_.
+I'm a computer science + maths graduate looking for _something_.

 Most of my experience is in &ldquo;modern&rdquo; web development but I'm more interested in compilers and programming language theory, as well as